Varanasi — overview

 By Train

 Search “Varanasi” as your origin (if departing) or destination (if arriving).
-A city may have multiple railway stations — select the main one (usually named after the city) and choose a train based on journey duration, departure time, and class availability.
+Varanasi Junction (BSB) is the primary station.
+Choose a train based on journey duration, departure time, and class availability.

 By Flight

-Search by city name across Air India Express, Air India, IndiGo, Akasa Air, Buddha Air, Spicejet — these cover the full domestic and international network from Varanasi airport.
+Search by city name across Air India Express, Air India, IndiGo, Akasa Air, Buddha Air, Spicejet — these cover the full domestic network from Varanasi airport.

 By Bus